epdoc/node-red-hautil/README.md

 ## Installation and Use

-I find the easiest way to install this package with Home Assistant is to add this dependency to the Node-RED `package.json` file and restart Node-RED.
+Perhaps the easiest way to install this package with Home Assistant is to add this dependency to the Node-RED `package.json` file and restart Node-RED.
 This should cause the module to be installed and available.
-For updates, I delete the subfolder from the `node_modules` folder and restart Node-RED.
+For updates, one technique is to delete the subfolder from the `node_modules` folder and restart Node-RED.

-I also add the module to globals, so that I don't need to specify the module in each function node where it is used.
+Something else you can do is add the module to globals, so that you don't need to specify the module in each function node where it is used.
 Here are the required changes to `settings.json` for this to work:

 ```json
   functionGlobalContext: {